 As I have mentioned previously, I am working with Dr. Jane Spiro from Oxford Brookes university on a teacher-training based research project this year.
 We are halfway through the training year, and it's been both exciting and moving to see how the school and teachers are taking on-board the ideals behind the program of being … Continue reading Mother Tongue reading: A “Beyond EAL” project update

-Continuing on the theme of reading, I'd like to talk about biliteracy.
 If bilingualism is the ability to be able to use two or more languages, is literacy a necessary part of this?
 Do you need to be able to read and write a language to qualify as "bilingual"?
-And if you would like your … Continue reading Bilingual = Biliterate?
+And if you would like your children to be literate in two or more languages, how do you … Continue reading Bilingual = Biliterate?

 This post was inspired by a reader question, one that I think may be of interest to many minority language parents.
 A Greek couple have just moved to the UK with their young son (almost 3-years old).
 They are being encouraged by the nursery to use English at home with him, to help him "learn … Continue reading Using the “second language” at home: What’s the etiquette?